-What is the Focus of Family Therapy?
+What Is the Focus of Family Therapy?

-While individual therapy focuses on helping clients to gain insights on themselves and their problems in order to change, family therapy emphasizes the family system and changing its organization.
+While individual therapy focuses on helping clients to gain insights into themselves and their problems in order to change, family therapy emphasizes the family system and changing its organization.
 Changing the organization of the family leads to change in the individual members.

 The systems perspective views the family as a self-regulating system held together by unspoken rules to maintain itself.
-Structure is a very important, and this defines how a family organizes and maintains itself.
+Structure is very important, and this defines how a family organizes and maintains itself.

 What is also important is how the family adapts and changes over time; for example, learning to connect with teens.
 Psychological symptoms are viewed as indications of a dysfunctional family.
 Thus in family therapy, the focus of treatment is the family system, and not the problem or symptomatic family member.

 Family therapy is a developing field with diverse viewpoints on understanding and working with families, and these approaches include:

 This guide focuses on structural family therapy (SFT).
 If you are considering family therapy or want to improve your knowledge of SFT, this article presents relevant information on its origins, key concepts, therapeutic goals, and some of the therapeutic interventions used in the approach.